-By putting it simply, a hazard is something that does not cause directly cause or harm but has the potential to cause harm or loss.
+To put it simply, a hazard is something that does not directly cause harm but has the potential to cause harm or loss.

-Hazards generally increase the effect of danger but have the capability to create an accident.
-It works as an agent that poses a threat to people, property, the environment, etc.
+Hazard generally increases the effect of danger but has the potential to create an accident.
+That means it works as an agent that poses a threat to people, property, the environment, etc.

 A hazard can take many forms.
-It can be a substance, an energy source or existing work practice or process.
+For instance, it can be a substance, an energy source or an existing work practice or process.